kevgo/tricorder/README.md

 ```

 Tricorder first discovers the files in the codebase and classifies them by type.
-Then it determines which linters apply and runs them all at the same time.
+Then it determines suitable linters and runs them all concurrently,
-That's why it is so fast.
+printing results as individual linters finish.

-In this example, Tricorder runs:
+In this example, Tricorder runs five linters:

 - [Taplo](https://github.com/tamasfe/taplo) for TOML files
 - [rumdl](https://github.com/rvben/rumdl) for Markdown files